20 Top Things To Do Near The Ketchikan Cruise Port

 Embark on an exciting shore excursion to explore the natural beauty, culture, and wildlife of Ketchikan.
 Sip on a warm cup of coffee or hot chocolate while appreciating the majestic Tongass National Rainforest and nearby animals in their natural habitat.

-Get a glimpse at other points of interest, such as remnants of the Ketchikan Pulp Mill, a fish cannery from Alaska’s past, coastal island homes, Refuge Cove and its outlying islands, and Gravina Island’s old-growth forests.
+Get a glimpse at other points of interest, such as Ketchikan Pulp Mill’s remnants, a fish cannery, Refuge Cove and its outlying islands, and Gravina Island’s old-growth forests.

-This excursion provides an opportunity for wildlife viewing.
+This excursion provides wildlife viewing opportunities.
 Look for bald eagles, harbor seals, sea lions, humpback whales, orcas, deer, pigeon guillemots, and seabirds!

 During the cruise, you’ll enjoy a complimentary alder-smoked salmon tasting and treats from other local Alaskan companies.